Closet drama: History

-Elizabethan and Jacobean
+Elizabethan and Stuart

-Fulke Greville, Samuel Daniel, Sir William Alexander, and Mary Sidney wrote closet dramas in the age of Shakespeare and Jonson.
+Fulke Greville, Samuel Daniel, Elizabeth Cary, Sir William Alexander, and Mary Sidney wrote what now might be considered as closet dramas (although they were not aware of the term, and there is no evidence that they considered their works part of such a genre) in the age of Shakespeare and Jonson.

 Between 1642 and 1660, the English government banned public performance.
 During this time, playreading became a "substitute" for playgoing.
 Thus, playwrights were moved to take on "propagandist aims" against parliament and topics beyond the theatre in their writing, meaning reading such work could be considered a revolutionary act.
 However, playwrights could write in relative security, protected by the anonymous means of print.
-Thomas Killigrew is an example of a stage playwright who turned to closet drama when his plays could no longer be produced during this period; he was in exile from England during the English Civil War.
+Thomas Killigrew is an example of a stage playwright who turned to this form of writing when his plays could no longer be produced during this period; he was in exile from England during the English Civil War.

-Following the Restoration in 1660, some authors continued to favour closet drama, proving that the form "served a cultural function distinct from that of commercial drama."
+Following the Restoration in 1660, some authors continued to write in this form, proving in the view of some modern academics that the form "served a cultural function distinct from that of commercial drama."
 John Milton's play Samson Agonistes, written in 1671, is an example of early modern drama never intended for the stage.